afwanwh/x0x/readme.md

 python /path_to_x0x_folder/gcd.py

 # Questions?
-Any question or feedback please send an email to afwanwalihamim@gmail.com Thank you. 😀
+Any question or feedback please message me.
+Thank you. 😀